 Every change brings on a new obstacle that we must overcome because life doesn’t get easier, we need to get stronger.
 You can do this!
 We all can!

 Join Ilana Muhlstein at her next Mind & Body Reset Retreat September 19-22 in Carefree, AZ.
 Spots are limited.

 Ilana Muhlstein M.S., R.D.N. is a Registered Dietitian Nutritionist, Wellness Enthusiast and Educator, and has become one of the most sought-after weight loss experts and influencers around.
+She’s the author of You Can Drop It!: How I Dropped 100 Pounds Enjoying Carbs, Cocktails & Chocolate – and You Can Too!
 She leads the Bruin Health Improvement Program at UCLA and also heads up her own private practice in Los Angeles.
 Ilana is the creator of the popular 2B Mindset™ weight loss program and also sits on the prestigious Executive Leadership Board for the American Heart Association, Go Red for Women campaign.
 Ilana has consulted for several prominent companies on nutrition, including Beachbody, Whole Foods Market, Curves Gyms, PIMCO, Zevia, BFree, and The Wonderful Company.
 She is also a renowned public speaker and delivers nutrition seminars, cooking demonstrations and most recently started luxury Mind & Body Reset Retreats which she conducts throughout the year all over the country.